 Writing and alphabets evolve for a number of reasons.
 We can explain the transition from pictograms to the linear, more abstract forms in terms of rationalization.
 Moreover, regional and national variations develop, their success, in part at least, owed to political and geo-political factors: A victorious invader brings its culture, including its language, both spoken and written.
 Context is also an important factor: text cut in stone contemplating the deeds of emperors is something different than an advertisement for a brothel scratched on a wall in Pompeii.
 The substrate, or writing material (whether clay, stone, wax tablets, wood, metal, papyrus, parchment, or vellum; and the writing implement, a reed, chisel, quill, broad nib pen — they all affect the form the alphabet takes.
 The speed of the hand is another factor.
 As an interesting exercise, write the capital alphabet,

 slowly and deliberately — in your best hand.
 Now write it again at twice the speed.
 Finally, write it as quickly as you possibly can.
-The rapid hand introduces a reduced ductus (fewer strokes), and fewer pen-lifts, with those neat capital letters of the first round turning into something freer, more cursive.
-You can then further evolve your letterforms by using the most rapidly written alphabet, and begin to rationalise it, adjusting the proportions, altering the shading (contrast), and the result is an entirely a new hand.
+The rapid hand equates to fewer individual strokes or pen-lifts (reduced ductus), and those neat, constructed capital letters of the first round have evolved into something freer, more cursive.

 Collage illustration by Able Parris.

-Thanks to Dr. Paul Dijstelberge for his innumerable corrections, suggestions, enthusiasm, good humour, and learning.
+Thanks to Dr. Paul Dijstelberge for his suggestions.

 If you don’t have time to read everything in the bibliography, then a fine & entertaining introduction to this topic is Marc-Alain Ouaknin’s Mysteries of the Alphabet, 1999.
 But remember this was published a few months before the discoveries in Wadi el-Hol.